gdi-de/apworkshop2026_ldtutorial/README.md

 ## Findability of linked data

 Since linked open data is published also in a HTML serialization, it can be convenient for search engines to index, given the HTML is properly formatted for this purpose.
-We describe three different technologies which aid in the indexing of the publised linked open data pages by search engines and explain how they were applied in this tutorial.
+We describe three different technologies which aid in the indexing of the published linked open data pages by search engines and explain how they were applied in this tutorial.

 ### RDFa